csjx/realtime-data/docs/user/manage-instruments/configuration/configure.md

 Each instrument deployment gets documented in an XML configuration file in the ``${REALTIME_DATA}/conf`` directory with the same name as the instrument name.
 For instance, the Waikiki Beach CTD is named ``WK01XX_001CTDXXXXR00``, and the corresponding XML file is ``WK01XX_001CTDXXXXR00.xml``.

+To create a new instrument configuration, it's easiest to just copy an existing XML configuration document and add/replace values as need.
+Here's an [example document](https://github.com/csjx/realtime-data/blob/master/conf/online/WK01XX_001CTDXXXXR00.xml).

 This XML structure provides the necessary metadata for parsing, validating, archiving, and converting the data samples coming from the instrument.
 The XML file has can have the following elements as children of the root ``instrument`` element: